coms6424-s24/SecurityMLonFPGA/README.md

 ## Outcome:

-We successfully using different toolkits to trained, compressed, and deployed different kinds of ML models on our physical FPGA and caputure their TDC trace during inference.
+We successfully trained, compressed, and deployed different kinds of ML models on our physical FPGA and caputure their TDC trace during inference using different toolkits.
 We successfully reversed engineered a model with 94.5% acccuarcy on MNIST task based on the idea of model distillation.